 Generally, the nominating and corporate governance committee identifies candidates for director nominees in consultation with management, or other advisors, through the recommendations submitted by stockholders or through such other methods as the nominating and corporate governance committee deems to be helpful to identify candidates.
-Once candidates have been identified, the nominating and corporate governance committee confirms that the candidates meet all the minimum qualifications for director nominees established by the nominating and corporate governance committee; provided, however, that no incumbent director shall be deemed qualified to be nominated for re-election if such incumbent director has failed to attend at least 75% of all meetings of the board of directors held during such incumbent director's then-current term, except as a result of illness or family emergency.
-In addition, the board of directors believes that age limits for the Company's directors is in the best interests of the board of directors and the stockholders because it promotes turnover and allows for greater board diversity.
+Once candidates have been identified, the nominating and corporate governance committee confirms that the candidates meet all the minimum qualifications for director nominees established by the nominating and corporate governance committee; provided, however, that no incumbent director shall be deemed qualified to be nominated for re-election if such incumbent director has failed to attend at least 75% of all meetings of the board of directors held during such incumbent directors believes that age limits for the Company's directors is in the best interests of the board of directors and the stockholders because it promotes turnover and allows for greater board diversity.
 Pursuant to our corporate governance guidelines, unless otherwise approved by the board of directors, no director who is 72 years of age or older will be nominated for re-election.